 Don’t listen to the haters, this is a perfect time to start a podcast.
-It doesn’t look like we’re going anywhere for the time being, and if you’ve been tossing around an idea for a podcast then what do you have to lose.
-Storytelling is one of the oldest art forms and thanks to technology you can now record something in your room and have it heard by thousands, if not, millions of people all over the world.
-So if you’re wondering how to record a podcast at home, then this is for you.
+It doesn’t look like they’re going anywhere for the time being, and if you’ve been tossing around an idea for a podcast then what do you have to lose?
+Storytelling is one of the oldest art forms, and thanks to technology you can now record something in your room and have it heard by thousands of people all over the world, if not millions.
+So if you’re wondering how to record a podcast at home, this is for you.

 First, come up with a topic

 This may seem like a no-brainer, but if you don’t know what you want to talk about then don’t bother reading on.
-Take some time for reflection and figure out what it is that you’re passionate about and figure out what it is about your point of view that would make your podcast interesting.
-If you have a great story or great ideas about a certain topic, it doesn’t matter if you record it on your old cell phone from ’06 or on a brand new $1000 microphone.
-Of course, we’ll get into the technical aspect in a bit, but that’s not important right now.
-Story first, gear second.
+Take some time for reflection and figure out what it is that you’re passionate about and figure out what about your point of view would make your podcast interesting.
+If you have a truly great story or great ideas to share, it won’t matter if you record it on an old cell phone from ’06 or a brand new $1000 microphone.
+Of course, we’ll get into the technical aspect in a bit, but story first, gear second.

 If you’ve ever yelled into a cave or tunnel, you know sound waves reflect off the walls and come back with vengeance.
-That echo you get from speaking in a large, empty room is precisely what you want to avoid if you want to record a podcast from home.
-You won’t have to worry about this in a studio as the echoes and reverb are usually already taken care of, but most homes aren’t furnished with audio quality in mind.
+That echo you get from speaking in a large, empty room is precisely what you want to avoid if you’re recording a podcast from home.
 To make your designated recording area fit to work with audio, what you need to do is minimize those echoes and sound reflections.
 This is called “treating the room,” and will make more of a difference to your finished product than you might expect.
 Here a few ways to treat your home:

 - Bass traps.
 Arguably the most important thing you need to do is make sure that sound can’t bounce around the corners of your room.
-This is where sounds can be amplified and cause you some problems if your microphones pick it up.
-Adding bass traps to the corners will stop the sound waves from reflecting off the corners, making it easier for your microphone to pick up your voice and not the echoes and reverb of the room.
+This can amplify sounds and cause problems if your microphones pick it up.
+Adding bass traps to the corners of whatever room you’re recording in will stop the sound waves from reflecting off the corners, making it easier for your microphone to pick up your voice and not the echoes and reverb of the room.

 - Foam.
 Once you’ve got the corners treated, the next thing you might want to do is make sure that the flat surfaces in the room are similarly covered with foam that will absorb the sound waves and keep them from reflecting back into the microphone.
 This is where those squares of foam that you see all over the internet come in handy.